byJeevan/Swift_Playgrounds/Swift Notes/Basics.md

 - Float : 32 bit floating point number.
 - Double : Is Float64 in swift.
 Default and Recommended because , iOS 11 is 64 bit platform.
 Also swift has Float80 !

-### Value Types
-- enums, structures, Swift Collections (Array/Set/Dictionary) and Basic value types (String, Integer)
-- structs, enums and tuples are true value types only if all their properties are value types.
-If any of their properties is a reference type, we still could run into the implicit data sharing issues.

-### Reference Types
-- Classes and Closures are tipical examples.

 ### Variadic Parameters
 - Variadic parameters : The parameter accepts zero or more values of a specified type.
 - Built in Eg. `print(1, 2, 3, 4, 5)`